Orad99/LinkedinSearchingJob/README.md

 # How does it work
-You loggin to your account in Linkedin, behind the scenes using Selenium we gathering all the posts in your feed, we filtering the posts and exporting to csv all the links that relaventing to you by ascending order.
+You loggin to your account in Linkedin, behind the scenes using Selenium we gathering all the posts in your feed, we filtering the posts and exporting to csv by ascending order all the links that relaventing to you.

 # Tools used for the project
 * Selenium